GabrielMoreau/winsoft-main/freecad/README.md

 # FreeCAD - Parametric 3D modeler (CAD)

-FreeCAD is a general-purpose parametric 3D computer-aided design (CAD) modeler and a building information modeling (BIM) software application with finite element method (FEM) support.
+FreeCAD is a free and open-source general-purpose parametric 3D computer-aided design (CAD) modeler and a building information modeling (BIM) software application with finite element method (FEM) support.
 It is intended for mechanical engineering product design but also expands to a wider range of uses